blackberry/OpenCV/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 ----------------------------
 Clones the matcher.

-.. ocv:function:: Ptr<DescriptorMatcher> DescriptorMatcher::clone( bool emptyTrainData ) const
+.. ocv:function:: Ptr<DescriptorMatcher> DescriptorMatcher::clone( bool emptyTrainData=false )

     :param emptyTrainData: If ``emptyTrainData`` is false, the method creates a deep copy of the object, that is, copies both parameters and train data.
 If ``emptyTrainData`` is true, the method creates an object copy with the current parameters but with empty train data.